IS-2: Production

 The IS-122 prototype replaced the IS-85 and began mass production as the IS-2.
 The 85 mm guns could be reserved for the new T-34-85 medium tank and some of the IS-1s built were rearmed before leaving the factory and issued as IS-2s.
 It was slightly lighter and faster than the heaviest KV model 1942 tank, with thicker front armor and a much-improved turret design.
 The tank could carry thicker armor than the KV series, while remaining lighter, due to the better layout of the armor envelope.
 The KV's armor was less well-shaped and featured heavy armor even on the rear, while the IS series concentrated its armor at the front.
 The IS-2 was slightly heavier than the Panther, much lighter than the Tiger I and Tiger II and had a lower silhouette than both.
 Western observers tended to criticize Soviet tanks for their lack of finish and crude construction.
 The Soviets argued that it was warranted, considering the need for wartime expediency and the typically short battlefield life of their tanks.

 Early IS-2s can be identified by the 'stepped' front hull casting with its small, opening driver's visor.
 The early tanks lacked gun tube travel locks or anti-aircraft-capable machine guns and had narrow mantlets.

 In late 1944, the stepped hull front was replaced with an improved single casting of 120 mm thickness angled at 60 degrees.
 This new nose lacked the opening driver's visor.
 It is sometimes incorrectly referred to as the IS-2M, but that designation actually refers to a much later modernization program from the 1950s.
 Other minor upgrades included the addition of a travel lock on the hull rear, wider mantlet and, on very late models, an anti-aircraft machine gun.
 However, the model 1944 did not fully replace the model 1943.

-In comparison to the Tiger I, the IS-2 had modest advantages in armour, even though it was 10 tons lighter.
-In 1944, the latter was the only large-scale Allied tank whose armor provided some protection from the well-known Tiger 88mm long-barreled guns and Panther 75mm L/70 guns.
+In comparison to the Tiger I, the IS-2 had advantages in armour, even though it was 10 tons lighter.
+In 1944, the IS-2 was the only large-scale Allied tank whose armor provided some protection from the well-known Tiger 88mm long-barreled guns and Panther 75mm L/70 guns.

+The IS-2 was succeeded by the IS-3, which was developed in late 1944 and left the factory shop in May 1945.

 In the mid-1950s, the remaining IS-2 tanks (mostly model 1944 variants although several model 1943 variants) were upgraded to the IS-2M standard, which introduced fittings such as external fuel tanks on the rear hull (the basic IS-2 had these only on the hull sides), stowage bins on both sides of the hull and protective skirting along the top edges of the tracks.